OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 As you can see, Microsoft's current velocity is at an impressive 327 closed tickets per week!

-Now, if we want to take a closer look at what’s being completed, let’s focus on last week and its 330 tickets.
+Now, if we want to take a closer look at what’s being completed we can focus on last week and its 330 tickets.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/vscode-lastweek.png" />